 Whether you are new to touch typing or trying to improve it, having installed a decent typing tutor is a must.
 If you are a GNU/Linux user, there there are a few different ones that you can try.
 We have ‘TIPP10‘, ‘KTouch‘, ‘nlkt‘, ‘gtypist‘ or ‘dvorak7min‘ (which is specially designed for the ‘Dvorak’ users).

 Or, if you are looking for a way to improve your typing speed, then ‘Typespeed’ might also help.

-But, due of its simplicity, features & ease of use, I still prefer ‘Klavaro’.
-It has well organized lessons (including an introductory lesson that gives you an overview of the correct hand and finger positions etc to courses that help you to increase the typing speeds adaptability etc), supports few major keyboard layouts, view your statics & progress, load typing lessons from text files, readouts the text while you type (can be disabled) and more.
+But, due to its simplicity, features & ease of use, I still prefer ‘Klavaro’.
+It has well-organized lessons (including an introductory lesson that gives you an overview of the correct hand and finger positions etc to courses that help you to increase the typing speeds adaptability etc), supports few major keyboard layouts, view your statics & progress, load typing lessons from text files, readouts the text while you type (can be disabled) and more.

 su -c 'yum install klavaro'

 Once installed, you should be able to run it by searching for it in Gnome Shell.
 That’s it!.